desserts mediterranean

 Seasonal Variations

-Summer: Peaches, nectarines, plums, figs. Bake 15–20 minutes.
+Summer: Peaches, nectarines, plums, figs. Bake 15 to 20 minutes.

 Fall: Apples, pears, quince.
-Bake 25–35 minutes.
+Bake 25 to 35 minutes.

-Spring: Rhubarb with strawberries.
-Bake 20 minutes.
+Spring: Strawberries with rhubarb.
+Bake about 20 minutes.

 Flavor Variations